appium/appium/docs/en/advanced-concepts/image-elements.md

+This documentation is deprecated.
+Please refer to [the README in the Appium repository](https://github.com/appium/appium) or [Appium 2.0 documentation](http://appium.io/).

 ## Finding and Interacting with Image Elements

 Using the experimental `-image` locator strategy, it is possible to send an Appium an image file representing an element you want to tap.
 If Appium can find a screen region matching your template, it will wrap up information about this region as a standard `WebElement` and send it back to your Appium client.